AdobeDocs/analytics.en/help/export/analytics-data-feed/create-feed.md

       1. Select the account from the [!UICONTROL **Select account**] drop-down menu.

-      1. Select the location from the Select location drop-down menu.
+      1. Select the location from the [!UICONTROL **Select location**] drop-down menu.

       1. Select [!UICONTROL **Save**] > [!UICONTROL **Save**].

-         The destination is now configured to send data to the location that you specified.
+         The destination is now configured to send data to the Amazon S3 location that you specified.

    1. (Conditional) If you have not previously added an Amazon S3 account: